RavenfieldCommunity/docs/en/Projects/havenm.md

 >
 > No.

+> **My game crash on splash screen**
+>
+> Check the game isn't on `beta` or `test` or any non-stable branch, then reinstall HavenM or verify imegrity of game files on Steam

 > **Error "\* is not recongnized as the a name of cmdlet ..."**
 >
-> First, the command cannot be run on Windows 7.
+> The command cannot be run on Windows 7.
->
-> Second, don't run the command on the windows terminal or powershell directly, run it on "Run" dialog window (press key `Win`+`R`), otherwise you only need to type the part enclosed in quote marks command (refer question "The firewall blocked the command.").

 ## Support Us